robbysainsbury/blog/_posts/2022-10-21-Web-Scraping-Using-Pandas-101.md

 title:  "Web Scraping using Pandas 101"
 date:   2022-10-21
 author: Robert Sainsbury
-description: A walkthrough of how to get data from the web, using epidemioligical data as an example
+description: A simple walkthrough of how to get data from the web, using epidemioligical data as an example.
-image:
+image: /assets/images/epiChart.png
 ---

 ## Intro